FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 The International Judo Federation (IJF) cancelled the Grand Slam in Kazan, Russia, which should have taken place in May.
 It also suspended Russian president Vladimir Putin's status as honorary president and ambassador of the IJF.

-KARATE The World Karate Federation said it would relocate the 2022 Karate1-Premier League, originally schedule to take place in Moscow in October, to a new location.
+KARATE The World Karate Federation said it would relocate the 2022 Karate1-Premier League, originally scheduled to take place in Moscow in October.

 MODERN PENTATHLON The international modern pentathlon union (UIPM) said it would not allow Russian and Belarusian athletes and officials to take part in its competitions.

-MOTOR RACING Formula One said it would not race in Russia this season, saying it was "impossible" to do so after the country invaded neighbouring Ukraine.
+MOTOR RACING Formula One said it would no longer race in Russia after the sport terminated its contract with the promoter of the Russian Grand Prix.

-A race scheduled for Sept.
-25 at Sochi's Olympic park will be dropped from the calendar for the first time since it debuted in 2014.
+The 2022 running of the event, set for September at the Olympic Park in Sochi, had already been cancelled.
 Motorsports' governing body FIA condemned Russia's invasion of Ukraine but said Russian and Belarusian drivers could compete in a neutral capacity, as long as they committed to its principles of peace and political neutrality.

 Motorsport UK banned Russian and Belarusian license holders from racing, meaning F1 driver Nikita Mazepin will not be able to race in the British Grand Prix on his Russian license.
 PARALYMPICS